 Adhering to the CDBG program's national objectives, priority will be given to projects that address the housing and community development needs of low- and moderate-income persons.
-Due to limited time restraints and few applicants for CDBG funding, the City of Greenwood has allocated 72 percent of this year's funding to improvements at Northeast Park.

-The City of Greenwood also allocated a small portion of funding, \$30,000 to three public service projects.
+Some of the funding will be used for infrastructure improvements at Northeast Park.
+The City of Greenwood also allocated a small portion of funding, \$40,652 to four public service projects.
 Each of the projects must serve low to moderate income persons as part of their program.

-Projects
+The remainder of the CDBG allocation will be spent on housing repairs for low- to moderate-income, owner-occupied units.

+n ٠

+Р r n 1 ρ c ts

+v · · LO

+- ~ J

 Project Name

 1 Administration

 2 Greenwood Parks - Northeast Park

 3 Bridges Alliance of Johnson County

-4 Grace Assembly of God

-5 Johnson County Employer Resource Network
+4 Greenwood Schools Foundation

+5 Harvest Food Panty

+6 Our Lady of Greenwood - Coalition for Homelessness

+7 Housing Rehabilitation